 The trade, which was opened at the price of 1.4980, is closed at 1.5000

 As a result, we have one (the very first) trading position, and we have to decide what to do with it.
-In addition, we have already fixed 100 profit points in my pocket which, in my opinion, is an excellent result.
+Also, we have already fixed 100 profit points in my pocket which, in my opinion, is an excellent result.

 Important!
 Let me draw your attention to one technical point.

 In the MetaTrader platform, you cannot put a single stop loss for all the open positions.
-Stop loss can be set for the particular trade.
-Thus, to close several positions at the same time, you need to create an opposite pending order the volume of which is equal in relation to the total volume of open positions that you are going to close.
+Stop-loss can be set for a particular trade.
+Thus, to close several positions at the same time, you need to create an opposite pending order the volume of which is equal about the total volume of open positions that you are going to close.
 For example, if you want to place a pending order to close three long positions, each of which has a volume of 0.2, we must issue a Sell Limit order at a price above 1.4940 with a volume of 0.6 lots.

 If any calculations are not clear, please write in the comments, I will explain them in more detail.